Who We Are

 Darlene has worked in the nonprofit sector- primarily in HIV prevention, women’s health and youth community-based programs– for nearly twenty years.
 Her current work focuses on enhancing the effectiveness and impact of organizations.
 At Community Boards, she collaborates with the Board of Directors, staff, and volunteers to build on Community Boards’ tremendous track record.
 Darlene is the author of Safe Schools for Everyone: Responding to Anti-LGBTQ Bias in the Classroom & on the Playground, as well as Conflict Resolution Skills for the Jossey-Bass textbook Foundations for Community Health Workers.
 She is an experienced mediator, trainer and teacher.
 She is also a faculty member at City College of San Francisco in the Health Education and Community Health Studies Department where she teaches public health courses and Conflict Resolution in the Workplace.

 Jim has been associated with Community Boards in various capacities since 1988.
 His primary responsibilities are maintaining the website, managing our Listserv and e-communications, and the in-house design and production of outreach, public education, and marketing collateral pieces.
+He supports the Community Engagement Coordinator to maximize their outreach work.
 As a technical writer, he drafts, edits, and finalizes our training materials and grants.
 He is proud and pleased to see Community Boards continue serving the many diverse communities in San Francisco for over four decades.

 Arnold “Mac” McGilbray, Case Development Manager